Enterprise Connect has a history of being the

-Google Cloud’s CCAI Platform strategy is already making a difference for early customers, including OneUnited Bank and Fitbit.
+Google Cloud’s CCAI Platform strategy is already making a difference for early customers, including OneUnited Bank

 In its announcement blog, the CEO of OneUnited Bank said that “The expansion and enhancements of Google Cloud’s Contact Center AI Platform, along with its deeper integration with Salesforce, means better return on investment as we drive towards evolving our contact center to deliver exceptional client experiences.”